eschares/OSTP_impact/README.md

 **Impact of the 2022 OSTP Memo: A Bibliometric Analysis of U.S. Federally Funded Publications, 2017–2021** - [https://doi.org/10.1162/qss_a_00237](https://doi.org/10.1162/qss_a_00237)

+A website at [https://ostp.lib.iastate.edu/](https://ostp.lib.iastate.edu/) hosts interactive versions of each plot included in the paper, with dynamic labeling and color-coding to highlight user-defined points.

 This analysis looks at five years of publications from 2017-2021 to investigate the characteristics of those research outputs that would have fallen under this updated guidance.

 Topics include